boltlabs-inc/zip-spec/zip-bolt-support.rst

 * Mode 2 (for merchant-initiated close).
 This mode expects a channel token and a merchant closure token, which is signed using the customer's channel-specific public key.
 The opcode validates the customer signature on the provided closure token and verifies that the closing transaction contains a timelocked output paying the total channel balance to the merchant.
 The output must be timelocked to allow for the customer to post her own closing transaction with a different split of channel funds.

 * Mode 3 (for merchant dispute of customer closure token).
 This mode is used in a merchant closing transaction to dispute a customer's closure token.
 The opcode expects a merchant revocation token.
 It validates the revocation token with respect to the wallet pub key posted by the customer in the customer's closing transaction.
 If valid, the customer's closure token will be invalidated and the merchant's closing transaction will be deemed valid.

-***Do we need the above modes to check the other condition for outputs to be paid out, i.e. immediately with merchant rev.***

 **Privacy Limitations**.
 The aggregate balance of the channel will be revealed in the 2-of-2 multisig transparent address.
 Similarly, the final spliting of funds will be revealed to the network.
 However, for channel opening and closing, the identity of the participants remain hidden.
 Channel opening and closing will also be distinguishable on the network due to use of ``OP_BOLT`` opcodes.